max1220/mccpl/README.md

 Edit the server config in server/config.

+## Plugins

+### Note!
+Not all plugin callbacks are properly documented yet, documentation might be out of date!

+If you want to write a plugin, you should start by reading the example plugin source code and the comments at the top of the plugin library source in `common/plugins.lua`.

+Because there is currently no stable API, expect the Plugin API documentation to be out of date.
+You can search the source code for `plugins:trigger_callback(` and `plugins:trigger_callback_unpack(` to see what callbacks are supported and how they are called.

 # TODO

-You should also use grep to find more TODO's
+You should also use grep TODO find more TODO's, e.g.:
+`rgrep --color=always -H -n TODO`.
+This list is just the "major topics".

 TODO: Re-add world generator
 TODO: Re-add clients
-TODO: Write documentation
+TODO: Write Plugin documentation